dashbird/site/content/blog/exploring-lambda-limitations.md

 blog: ["Serverless", "E-commerce"]
 ---

-We have explored how we can (deploy Machine Learning models using AWS Lambda)[https://dashbird.io/blog/machine-learning-in-aws-lambda/].
+We have explored how we can [deploy Machine Learning models using AWS Lambda](https://dashbird.io/blog/machine-learning-in-aws-lambda/).
 Deploying ML models with AWS Lambda is suitable for early-stage projects as there are certain limitations in using Lambda function.
 However, this is not a reason to worry if you need to utilize AWS Lambda to its full potential for your Machine Learning project.
 When working with Lambda functions its a constant worry about the size of deployment packages for a developer.

 Let's first have a look at the AWS Lambda deployment limits and address the 50 MB package size in the AWS official documentation which is kind of delusive as you can make larger deployments of uncompressed files.